The image above shows our Poppy Seed Pod watch on the right.

 . . . was “born from Mitch’s passion for vintage dystopian science fiction and concept cars of the 70’s like the Lamborghini Countach or Bond’s Lotus Esprit submarine“.
 It is an outstanding example of creative and visually innovative design, with obvious mechanical engineering influences.

-Several of the brands above also have watches which feature in our blog post about unusual watches.
+Several of the brands above also have watches which feature in my article about unusual watches.

 The other main influence on current watch design is fine jewellery.
 Since watches were, until the industrial revolution, only affordable by relatively wealthy clients, fine jewellery and watchmaking have long had a close relationship, with precious metals and decorative engraving being common in historical watches.
-It was often the same craftsmen who made jewellery and watches, sometimes for specific reasons, as described in my blog post here on the evolution of the watch.
-More on the specific influences from fine jewellery, below.
+It was often the same craftsmen who made jewellery and watches, sometimes for specific reasons, as described in my article on the evolution of the watch.
+More details on the influences from fine jewellery, below.

 There have, of course, been many other minor influences on watch design, especially in recent times when the market has increasingly desired innovation and uniqueness as well as concept or story, as cultures and technologies have evolved.